 This minor consists of fundamental courses in control systems and operations research.
-In the area of control systems, students will be introduced to design techniques for controlling engineering and socioeconomic systems such as airplanes, automobiles, nuclear reactors, ecological systems, communication networks, the nation's economy, and biological systems.
+In the area of control systems, students will be introduced to design techniques for controlling engineering and socioeconomic systems such as airplanes, automobiles, nuclear reactors, ecological systems, communication networks, the nation's economy and biological systems.
 In the area of operations research, students are introduced to techniques for optimally managing business resources and controlling business networks such as supply chains.

 Students who complete 15 units of course work in Systems Science & Engineering at Washington University as specified below may be awarded a minor in systems science & engineering.

-The required courses for the minor are:
+The required courses for the minor are as follows:

 |ESE 351||Signals and Systems||3|